 Localization: The process in which the robot infers its position relative wrt. a model of the environment.

-SLAM: Simultaneous Localization and Mapping is the process which the robot alternates between localization and mapping to build a map in a previously unknown environment while at the same time localizing from it.
+SLAM: Simultaneous Localization and Mapping is the process in which a robot both builds a map in a previously unknown environment, and at the same time localizes in it.

-Dense-Reconstruction: The process of building a 3d-model with a high number of 3d-points from images.
+Dense-Reconstruction: The process of building a 3D-model with a high number of points.

 A modern autonomous robotic system is composed of many software building blocks (SLAM, path planning, scene interpretation), most of them depending on some form of localization and mapping.
 Therefore, there is a need for an API that allows these different elements to communicate, with as little inter-dependency as possible.
 For this reason in maplab we use ROS to interface between components.
 However, the internal workings of maplab are written as independent of ROS as possible to promote the easy reuse of the code.